canonical/docs.conjure-up.io/en/walkthrough.md

 ## Cloud Selection

-Next, a list of publicly supported clouds will be presented.
+Next, a list of supported clouds will be presented.
+You can choose from a public cloud, or you can create or connect to a private cloud.

 ***Figure: Cloud selection***